wilkelab/wilkelab.github.io.archive_sep_2020/classes/SDS348_spring_2016.md

 - Homework 11: (due Apr 26, 2016)

 ## Projects

+All projects are due by 11:59pm on the day they are due.
+Projects need to be submitted on Canvas, both in pdf format and as source code (plus data where needed).

 - Project 1: (due Feb 23, 2016)
 - Project 2: (due Mar 29, 2016)